Create report

 Template

-Using this option, you can generate column values based on properties of the objects included into the report.
-To include property values in the template, use value references (e.g. %department% or %title%).
-They will be replaced with corresponding property values of the object a column value is generated for.
+This option lets you generate column values based on the properties of objects included in the report.
+To add property values to the template, use value references (e.g. %department% or %title%), which will be replaced with the corresponding property values of each object.

 Script

-Select this option to generate column values with the help of a PowerShell script.
+This option lets you generate column values with the help of a PowerShell script.

-To assign a column value, use a variable called
+To assign a column value, use the Value property of the $Context variable.

 Getting information about the report item